About

 iRAS is a next step in improving gait in PD: some papers and patent.

-My word cloud
+My cloud

 Most prominent words in my past papers